Dispatches from the Late-Postmodern Present

 MARK STANLEY is Lecturer and Adjunct Assistant Professor at the University of Tennessee’s College of Architecture and Design and co-founder of StudioMARS, a speculative design-research practice.
 His research and teaching is on the agency of architecture and design within larger systems of cultural and political exchange – including the impacts of digital culture and cyborg subjectivity on global urbanism and economy, the problematics of the Anthropocene, and how architecture participates in network and media cultures.

-RESOURCES A selection of readings related to the lecture, see links below.
+A selection of readings related to the lecture is linked to below.
 Please note that you must be logged in to Google with your CMU Andrew ID to access the materials.

 Writings by Mark Stanley: